Hierarchical storage management: Algorithms

-The key factor behind HSM is a Data migration policy that controls the file transfers in the system.
+The key factor behind HSM is a data migration policy that controls the file transfers in the system.
 More precisely, the policy decides which tier a file should be stored in, so that the entire storage system can be well-organized and have a shortest response time to requests.
-There are several algorithms realizing this process, such as Least Recently Used replacement(LRU), Size-Temperature Replacement(STP), Heuristic Threshold(STEP) etc. In research of recent years, there are also some intelligent policies coming up by using machine learning technologies.
+There are several algorithms realizing this process, such as least recently used replacement (LRU), Size-Temperature Replacement(STP), Heuristic Threshold(STEP) etc. In research of recent years, there are also some intelligent policies coming up by using machine learning technologies.

-Tiering vs. Caching
+Tiering vs. caching

 While tiering solutions and caching may look the same on the surface, the fundamental differences lie in the way the faster storage is utilized and the algorithms used to detect and accelerate frequently accessed data.

 Caching operates by making a copy of frequently accessed blocks of data, and storing the copy in the faster storage device and use this copy instead of the original data source on the slower, high capacity backend storage.
 Every time a storage read occurs, the caching software look to see if a copy of this data already exists on the cache and uses that copy, if available.
 Otherwise, the data is read from the slower, high capacity storage.

 Tiering on the other hand operates very differently.
 Rather than making a copy of frequently accessed data into fast storage, tiering moves data across tiers, for example, by relocating cold data to low cost, high capacity nearline storage devices.
-The basic idea is, mission-critical and highly accesses or "hot" data is stored in expensive medium such as SSD to take advantage of high I/O performance, while nearline or rarely accessed or "cold" data is stored in nearline storage medium such as HHD and tapes which are inexpensive.
+The basic idea is, mission-critical and highly accesses or "hot" data is stored in expensive medium such as SSD to take advantage of high I/O performance, while nearline or rarely accessed or "cold" data is stored in nearline storage medium such as HDD and tapes which are inexpensive.
 Thus, the "data temperature" or activity levels determines the primary storage hierarchy.